chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ##### JWT Profile

 You must create an ORDS JWT Profile.
-As of ORDS 25.1 each schema may have only one valid JWT Profile at a time.
+As of ORDS 25.1, each schema may have only one valid JWT Profile at a time.
 The JWT can be one of:

-- Scope Based Sccess Claim (SBAC)
+- Scope-Based Access Control (SBAC)
-- Roles Based Access Claim (RBAC)
+- Role-Based Access Control (RBAC)

-When configuring custom claims in OCI IAM you may do so with one of two options, an:
+When configuring custom claims in OCI IAM, you may do so with one of two options:

-- Identity Domain's User Attributes (additional attribues that you may have created)
+- Identity Domain's User Attributes (additional attributes that you may have created)
 - Integrated Application's Groups (and users therein)

 This tutorial demonstrates RBAC JWT Profiles.
 Execute the following PL/SQL procedure: